- Date: -

 “Pride serves as a reminder that Black queer people are central to the LGBT+ movement, having led the fight for LGBT+ rights from the very beginning and improving the lives of so many LGBT+ people in the face of police brutality.
 Whilst progress may have been made for white queer people, the brutality facing the Black community continues to this day.
 It is not progress when Black trans women are being murdered across the world at an alarming rate.
 Until we are fighting for all LGBT+ people, particularly for Black LGBT+ people, we are not doing enough.
 We, as a network, need to reflect on how systemic and institutionalised racism is reflected in the LGBT+ community, and upheld by white queer people.
 We welcome anyone who wants to join us in this work.”- LGBT+ staff network co-chairs

-Read more about the LGBT+ staff network on the EPU webpages.
+Find out more about the LGBT+ staff network.

 Digital Pride Programme